hunterlong/tokenbalance/README.md

 ```

 ### Windows Installation
-1. Download the latest version of Token Balance in [Releases](https://github.com/hunterlong/tokenbalance/releases/latest).
+1. Download the latest version in [Releases](https://github.com/hunterlong/tokenbalance/releases/latest).
 Download the `-x32` if your using a 32 bit version of Windows.
 2. Once downloaded, rename the file to `tokenbalance.exe` for ease of use.
 Use the application in the Command Prompt.

 # Run with Docker